agileware/civicrm-installation-guide/docs/multisite/drupal.md

     Note `sites/site2.example.com/civicrm.settings.php` is your new settings file which needs to be modified.

-* The sites can share a single instance of the civicrm code in sites/all/modules/ directory if they are using the same CMS.
+* The sites can share a single instance of the CiviCRM code in sites/all/modules/ directory if they are using the same CMS.

 * Modify `sites/site2.example.com/civicrm.settings.php` file to adjust settings like `CIVICRM_TEMPLATE_COMPILEDIR`, `CIVICRM_UF_BASEURL` as per new site.
 * Enable the CiviCRM module through Drupal, at Site building -> Modules ( `/admin/build/modules` ).